That I Would Be Good: Commercial performance

 "That I Would Be Good" was a minor hit on Billboards Adult Top 40 Tracks chart, peaking at number 24.
 It also charted on the Netherlands's Single Top 100 chart, debuting at number 75 on November 20, 1999, while peaking at number 55 the following week.
 It remained at the peak position for a further week, while charting for ten weeks in the chart.

 Covers and pop culture

 Kelly Clarkson covered the track on her tour.

 Kelly Clarkson covered "That I Would Be Good" during her "All I Ever Wanted Tour", being mashed up with Kings of Leon's "Use Somebody".
 It was later recorded and included on her third EP The Smoakstack Sessions Vol. 2 released along with her Greatest Hits: Chapter One album.
 For Jessica Sager of Pop Crush, "it's an unexpected combination, but thematically and sonically, they work together perfectly," also praising Clarkson's vocals on "That I Would Be Good", writing that, "Clarkson replaces the Canadian crooner’s warbling with her own soulful pipes."
 Alex Nagorsi of MuuMuse wrote that, "Clarkson’s soaring vocal range takes center stage to deliver a powerhouse performance."
-The song appeared on the popular teen drama Dawson's Creek twice in relation to one of the show's lead characters, Jennifer, played by Michelle Williams.
-Singaporean singer Stefanie Sun covered the song on her album Start.

-in May 2025, Brandi Carlile performed the song together with Morissette during her Triple Moon Tour in Miramar Beach in Florida.
+The song was used in the episode of Dawson's Creek which aired on May 19, 1999.